binayaaryal12/Ukpropertyofficialdata/README.md

 This project just focuses on using Python for data cleaning and handling, Power Query and DAX to for more data transformation and Power BI to create the dashboard.
 ## Data from Kaggle
 https://www.kaggle.com/datasets/lorentzyeung/price-paid-data-202304
+- file too big to attach for final file after cleaning.
 ## KPI Questions
 - What is the total number of property transactions?
 - What is the overall average property price?